clojure/test.check/README.md

 equal to sorting `v` twice.

-What happens if our test fails? _test.check_ will try and find 'smaller' input that still fails.
+What happens if our test fails? _test.check_ will try and find 'smaller' inputs that still fail.
 This process is called shrinking.
 Let's see it in
 action:

 ```clojure